 a) Be able to demonstrate compliance with EASA GM2 CAMO.A.305(g) and SMS & Human Factor Training Requirements

-b) Achieve an in depth understanding regarding basic Aviation Safety Concepts
+b) Achieve an in-depth understanding of basic Aviation Safety Concepts

 d) Familiarise with key human performance issues relevant to Maintenance Operations